dmd-program/dmd-100-sp18/projects/open_design/deliver_open_design.md

 1. Arrange all of the parts, [knolling style](https://en.wikipedia.org/wiki/Knolling).
 2. Photograph the kit parts from above on a flat, white background.
 3. Assemble the kit parts into at least three total object variations.
 4. Take photographs of the assembled kit toys demonstrating any modular or reconfigurable characteristics of the kit.
-If you are feeling ambitious, follow [this video tutorial](https://www.youtube.com/watch?v=T6fnHEvLyAE) to set up a light box.
+If you are feeling ambitious, follow [this video tutorial](https://www.youtube.com/watch?v=T6fnHEvLyAE) to set up a light box, or see this [instructables tutorial](http://www.instructables.com/id/Super-Simple-Light-Tent/).

 ### Instructions document